 For instance, Lawrence and his brother operate a few joint ventures together that have similar target markets.

 This has provided an initial advantage whereby these existing Facebook pages could be leveraged to drive likes for the Great Black Speakers page.

 If you want to use cross-promotion like Lawrence did, here’s the best process to follow:

 - For argument’s sake, let’s assume you don’t want to or can’t afford to pay.
 You also have too few followers for an offer of mutual promotion to be very valuable.
-In this case, you should create a highly-detailed guide or eBook of some kind to give away for free.
+In this case, you should create a lead magnet.
+And if you need some inspiration, there a plenty of examples of lead magnets.
+A highly-detailed guide, a checklist, or an eBook of some kind to give away for free.
 This goes back to the good karma mentioned above.
-You get plenty of exposure, too.
+You get plenty of exposure too.